Composition of Relational Features with an Application to Explaining Black-Box Predictors: Compositional Relational Machines (CRMs)

 The association of feature-clauses with every vertex of the CRM allows us to construct ``explanations'' for predictions.
-For this we introduce the notion of ancestral graph of a vertex in a CRM.
+For this we introduce the notion of ancestral graph of a vertex and explanation graph of an output vertex in a CRM.